96% of our students receive aid

 The financial information analyzed from the FAFSA provides a foundation for the equitable treatment of all financial aid applicants.
 This data is used to calculate your Expected Family Contribution (EFC).
 Your EFC is subtracted from the annual cost of attendance to determine your financial need.
 The Central Processor electronically sends this information to Eckerd College.
 Estimate your EFC.

 The Office of Financial Aid reviews the results and notifies students of their financial aid award.
-All awards are made on the assumption that the student will attend Eckerd College as a full time student, at least 12 credit houses a semester.
+All awards are made on the assumption that the student will attend Eckerd College as a full time student, at least 12 credit hours a semester.
 Awards may be adjusted for enrollment of less than full time.
 The financial aid award includes all funds that the student is eligible to receive.
-Any questions, concerns or appeals of financial aid decisions should be directed to the Office of Financial Aid at email@example.com.
+Financial aid, excluding Federal Work Study, is disbursed onto the student’s account in two installments.
+Disbursements are made after the confirmation of enrollment for the Fall and Spring semester has been concluded.
+Any questions, concerns or appeals of financial aid decisions should be directed to the Office of Financial Aid at firstname.lastname@example.org.

 Deadlines for Submitting Documentation